yasin7a/softValleyTask/README.md

 - Table search and fully functional filter features
 - Added JWT token in cookie (as best practice)
 - Added logout and full-screen functionality
-- Added fully functional pagination (was in assignment)
+- Added fully functional pagination (was not in assignment but i Did)